TÜV-certified welder

 Manual arc welding is mainly used to join sheets and pipes made of unalloyed steels as well as cast steel and cast iron.
 Examples: Steel and metal construction, mechanical engineering, apparatus engineering, bridge construction, pipeline construction, locksmith work

-MAG welding (modules 1-6)
+MAG Welding (Modules 1-6)

 MAG welding (welding using active gases) is an inert gas welding process and is used to weld different metals with an arc under an active gas.
 Where is MAG welding used?
 MAG welding is mainly used to join sheets and pipes made of unalloyed and high-alloy steels.
 Examples: Vehicle construction, structural engineering, steel construction, container construction, locksmith work, railing production, mechanical engineering.

-TIG welding ST (modules 1-6)
+TIG Welding ST (Modules 1-6)

 Tungsten inert gas welding (TIG) is a gas-shielded welding process in which a non-consumable electrode made of pure or alloyed tungsten is used.